nekoandco/catloafCoffee/about.md

 - An up-to-date record of my thoughts on various topics.
 I fully expect that I will come to disagree with things I’ve written, and that’s okay.
 Each post is only representative of my thoughts and feelings from when I wrote them.
 - Concise.
 I intentionally leave in tangents and use an irresponsible amount of em-dashes on catloaf & coffee to reflect how my brain actually works/thinks/processes.
 - Written for anyone but myself.
 The writing I do here is to help myself process.
 If someone decides to read along, that’s great!
 But, the goal is not to build an audience.
 I don’t feel satisfied if I leave all my writing stagnating on a hard drive somewhere, so I self-publish here.

-### Why should you subscribe?
-Good question.
-I dunno!
-You probably shouldn’t.
-I write just for myself, but you’re welcome to tag along, if you’d like.
-If you choose to subscribe, you’ll receive my posts directly in your inbox (or your Substack app, if you use that) whenever I publish.